 Bursary recipients will have access to LADA’s resources and facilities, and be supported by LADA’s team.
 They will work in close consultation with the Diverse Actions Project Manager.
 They will also have access to the wider expertise of the Live Art UK network and the Diverse Actions Steering Group, composed of members of Live Art UK and independent artists and advisors.

 Please note that the bursaries are not production grants.

 The management, monitoring and evaluation of the bursaries will be devised in collaboration with the bursary recipients, and facilitated and managed by LADA.
 Bursary recipients will be expected to produce a report (including final income and expenditure breakdown) with supporting material.
-If appropriate, bursary recipients will be invited to contribute to the symposium and publication planned for year three of Diverse Actions.
+If appropriate, bursary recipients will be invited to contribute to the symposium and publication planned for 2020.
 Recipients will be required to acknowledge the support of Diverse Actions, LADA, LAUK and Arts Council England.

 We encourage, and will prioritise, proposals which are bold, creative and seek out new ways of working.

 We therefore encourage applicants to think in creative, provocative and timely ways when developing their proposals.

 Application deadline: 12 noon, Monday 25 February 2019

 To be eligible for the Leadership Bursaries, artists/arts workers must identify as working with/within Live Art.
 See LADA’s What is Live Art? webpage for more information.

 Applicants can be resident anywhere in England, but must have been based in the UK for a minimum of five years, and have been practicing within the arts for a minimum of five years.

 Applicants should have developed or supported a body of work that has advanced the possibilities of ‘live’ practices, be able to demonstrate a commitment to creating new contexts for work or discourse, and be open to intergenerational dialogues.